 by Stephanie Reid, MD FRCPC

 PSC is frequently associated with a condition called inflammatory bowel disease (particularly ulcerative colitis).
 PSC occurs most commonly in young and middle-aged men.
 Most patients have no symptoms when diagnosed but blood work may reveal elevated levels in a blood test called alkaline phosphatase in over 90% of patients.
 Other nonspecific symptoms that can occur include fatigue, itchy skin, abdominal pain, yellow skin, and weight loss.

-There are several complications of primary sclerosing cholangitis.
-A major one is liver cirrhosis, which usually occurs 10-15 years after diagnosis.
+There are several complications associated with long-term PSC.
+The most common complication is a liver disease called cirrhosis, which usually occurs 10-15 years after the diagnosis of PSC.
 When this occurs, patients may require a liver transplant.
-PSC also increases the risk of cholangiocarcinoma (cancer of the bile ducts).
+PSC also increases the risk of cholangiocarcinoma, a type of bile duct cancer.

-If primary sclerosing cholangitis is suspected, your doctor will order a radiologic test called a magnetic resonance cholangiopancreatography (MRCP) or cholangiography.
+If your doctor suspects that you have PSC, they may order a radiologic test called a magnetic resonance cholangiopancreatography (MRCP) or cholangiography.
 Classic findings of PSC in these tests include bile ducts that have a beaded appearance caused by multiple areas of narrowing.

-Bile duct damage: The liver produces a substance called bile which is used to remove toxins from the body and digest food.
+The liver produces a substance called bile which is used to remove toxins from the body and digest food.
 The bile produced in the liver drains through channels called bile ducts into the small bowel.
 Each portal tract contains one bile duct.
 Your pathologist will look for bile duct damage or active inflammation around the bile ducts.

-Bile duct loss: If damage or inflammation continues for a prolonged period of time, bile ducts may be scarred and lost.
+If damage or inflammation continues for a prolonged period of time, bile ducts may be scarred and lost.
 This will result in portal tracts that only have blood vessels.
 Your pathologist may record the amount of bile duct loss in multiple ways including stating the actual number lost, the percentage lost, or the degree of loss (mild, moderate, or severe).
 Some pathologists use the word ductopenia to describe a decreased number of bile ducts.

-Cholestasis: Cholestasis is a word pathologists use to describe bile trapped in the liver.
+Cholestasis is a word pathologists use to describe bile trapped in the liver.
 Trapped bile is important because it can cause liver injury.
 If cholestasis is seen, your pathologist will describe its location within the liver and the amount of trapped bile will be described as mild, moderate, or severe.
 Because primary sclerosing cholangitis damages the bile ducts, there is often cholestasis present in the liver biopsy.

-Fibrosis: Fibrosis is a type of scar tissue that forms in the liver after damage.
+Fibrosis is a type of scar tissue that forms in the liver after damage.
 Because PSC damages the liver, there is a risk of developing fibrosis.
 Most pathology reports comment on the amount of fibrosis and will give it a ‘stage’.
-The stage is dependent on multiple factors including extent of initial injury, the length of time injury was occurring, and which parts of the liver were damaged.
+The stage is dependent on multiple factors including the extent of initial injury, the length of time injury was occurring, and which parts of the liver were damaged.
 Too much fibrosis disrupts the architecture of the liver and prevents it from functioning properly.

-There are several different classifications systems used to stage fibrosis but all of them include the type and amount of fibrosis seen.
+There are several different classification systems used to stage fibrosis but all of them include the type and amount of fibrosis seen.
 Cirrhosis is the last stage of fibrosis and it is characterized by large fibrous bands in the liver.
 In diseases that affect the bile ducts (such as PSC), the fibrosis may be patchy and irregular.
 It prevents the liver from carrying out its normal functions and may lead to a medical condition called ‘liver failure’.